-To run Aberration Inspector press the Aberration Inspector button.
-See Focus Tools for more details.
-The following criteria must be met in order for the button to be active and the tool to work:
+To run Aberration Inspector press the Inspector button on the focus screen located next to the Autofocus button.
+See Focuser Group for more details.
+The following criteria must be met in order for the tool to work:

 - The focuser must be an absolute focuser.

 - The focus algorithm must be Linear 1 Pass.

 - A mosaic mask must be applied.

 - Focuser step size needs to be setup.
 It is the number of microns the focal plane moves for 1 focuser tick.
-This is setup in the CFZ dialog.
+This is setup in the CFZ parameters tab.
 See the CFZ section for more details.